Southwest Scallop Salad

 - 6 lettuce leaves

 - In a large saucepan, bring 3 in. of water to a boil.
 Reduce heat.
 Add scallops; simmer, uncovered, for 1-2 minutes or until scallops are firm and opaque.
 Drain immediately and rinse with cold water.
 Drain again.

-- In a large bowl, whisk the lime juice, oil, sugar, lime peel, salt and pepper.
+- In a large bowl, whisk the lime juice, oil, sugar, lime zest, salt and pepper.
 Stir in the green onion, cilantro and parsley.
 Dip avocado slices in lime juice mixture.
 Place on a plate; cover and refrigerate.
 Stir red peppers and scallops into lime juice mixture; cover and refrigerate for 1 hour or until chilled.

 - Just before serving, stir in chopped tomato.
 Serve on lettuce leaf-lined individual plates with tomato and avocado slices.
-Yield: 4 servings.